 Here you can build a list of videos you want to watch based on your interest.
 You can pick a subject from the long list on the right side, and drag the subject to the middle of the screen.
 You will see random bubbles floating on the screen, and if you catch any one bubble, that bubble will zoom in and show the title of the show with showing time and video length.
 On the left top corner of the screen, you will be able to see the number of videos available under the selected subject.
 If you prefer to see the whole list of videos within the selected subjects, you can choose the lineup option.

 If you have cable at home, you can use this app to find the Smithsonian channel number at your location.

 I like the free full episodes.
 There are always a rotating selection of 20-25 shows are available for free.

 I also like the selections by subjects, especially you can create your own channel based on your own interest.
 Although most videos are short clips, it is still neat to watch several short clips that are all about the same subject.
 This could be a great resource for school projects or teaching materials.

 The user interface is very intuitive and runs smoothly.
 The design is elegant and classy.
 The only drawback is it requires Wifi to function properly.

-Smithsonian Channel has one app for iPhone and iPod, one for iPad.
-Below, the first App Store link is for iPhone, and the 2nd one is for iPad.
+Smithsonian Channel is available on iPhone, iPod, and iPad.
 It is also available for Android on Google Play and Amazon App Store.